x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/recoverable-items-folder/recoverable-items-folder.md

   - [Recover deleted items or email in Outlook on the web](https://support.microsoft.com/office/98b5a90d-4e38-415d-a030-f09a4cd28207)

-- If you need to change the default deleted item retention period, recoverable items quotas, and the _Don't permanently delete items until the database is backed up_ setting for Exchange Server, read the following article:
+- If you need to change the default deleted item retention period, recoverable items quotas, or the _Don't permanently delete items until the database is backed up_ setting for Exchange Server, read the following article:

   - [Configure Deleted Item retention and Recoverable Items quotas](../../recipients/user-mailboxes/deleted-item-retention-and-recoverable-items-quotas.md)